stakater/kubestackplus-docs/content/managed-addons/konfigurator/overview.md

 # Overview

-A kubernetes operator that can dynamically generate app configuration when kubernetes resources change
+A Kubernetes operator that can dynamically generate app configuration when Kubernetes resources change

 ## Features

 - Render Configurations to
     - ConfigMap
     - Secret
 - Support for GO Templating Engine
 - Custom helper functions
 - Support to watch the following Kubernetes Resources
     - Pods
     - Services
     - Ingresses

 ## Configuration